Academic Honesty - Philosophy

 - Bringing illicit notes into the examination area.

-- Sharing information about an assignment/test with another student who has yet to be evaluated.
+- Gathering/Sharing information about an assignment/assessment with another student who has yet to be evaluated.

 - Receiving information about an upcoming test.